 - 3.1 As an Islamic investment bank dealing predominantly in alternative assets, the Bank is exposed to various risks in the normal course of its business.
 These risks include: - a.
 Credit and counterparty credit risk - b.
 Market risk - c.
 Operational risk - d.
 Equity risk in the Banking Book (Investment Risk) - e.
 Liquidity risk - f.
 Profit margin rate risk in the Banking Book - g.
 Displaced Commercial Risk (DCR) - 3.2 An understanding of and transparency in risk-taking are key elements in the Bank's business strategy.
 The Bank maintains a prudent and disciplined approach towards risk taking, and embeds a structured risk management process as an integral part of its decision making practice.
 This risk management process, which is applicable to the various risks the Bank is exposed to, is divided into three key components comprising the following: - a.
-Risk Identification and Measurement - viii.
-Procedures for the identification and quantification of risks - ix.
+Risk Identification and Measurement - i.
+Procedures for the identification and quantification of risks - ii.
 The use of quantitative models and qualitative approaches to assess and manage risks - b.
-Risk Control - i.
+Risk Contro - i.
 Clearly defined risk exposure limits - ii.
 Criteria for risk acceptance based on risk and return as well as other factors - iii.
 Portfolio diversification and, where possible, other risk mitigation techniques - iv.
 Robust operating policies and procedures - v.
 Appropriate Board Committee's authorization and approval for investment transactions - c.
-Risk Monitoring and Reporting - i.
-Ongoing review of exposures and risks by Risk Management Department, including stress testing and frequent reporting to the Board - ii.
+Risk Monitoring and Reporting - Ongoing review of exposures and risks by Risk Management Department, including stress testing and frequent reporting to the Board - ii.
 Periodic internal audits of the Bank's control environment - 3.3 The Bank's Board of Directors through its Risk Committee (a subcommittee of the Board of Directors) has the responsibility for ensuring the establishment and effective implementation of an integrated risk management framework for the Bank.
 Further, the Risk Management Department (a department which functionally reports to the Risk Committee) is empowered to independently identify and assess risks that may arise from the Bank's investing and operating activities; as well as recommend directly to the Executive Management Committee any prevention and mitigation measures as it deems fit.
 In addition, the Internal Audit Department, which is independent of both operations and the Bank's investments units, also assists in the risk management process.
-In particular, the Internal Audit Department is charged with a periodic review of the effectiveness of the Bank's policies and internal controls, including those relating to the risk management process. - 3.4 The Internal Audit Department adopts a risk-based audit approach whereby the nature, timing and extent of the audits are determined with regard to the risk relevant to each business or support unit of the Bank.
-A risk assessment is carried out annually to determine the major risks faced by each business or support unit and accordingly, an annual audit plan is prepared by the Internal Audit Department and approved by the Board's Audit Committee.
-The annual plan envisages the coverage, amongst others, of the Risk Management and Compliance Departments.
+In particular, the Internal Audit Department is charged with a periodic review of the effectiveness of the Bank's policies and internal controls, including those relating to the risk management process.